ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Command reference
 ---

 The following list is by far not complete.
-Though I found myself using these commands and options most often.
-For a more complete list please refer to [git-scm.com/docs/](https://git-scm.com/docs/).
+Though I found myself using these commands and options most often, for a complete list, please refer to [git-scm.com/docs/](https://git-scm.com/docs/).

 <div class="grid bottom-space">
 <div class="col-1-3 first">